OIT Wireless Service allows University faculty, staff, and students to connect a computer to the campus data network via a Wireless (radio) interface.

 We began upgrading our service in 2014 to add support for IEEE 802.11ac service.
 In locations that have been upgraded, in addition to the existing older services (802.11b, 802.11g, 802.11a, and 802.11n), we also provide 802.11ac service.

-By August 2017 this upgrade had been completed in approximately 81 academic and administrative buildings, and the eating clubs.
+By August 2018 this upgrade had been completed in approximately 130 buildings.
 The remaining buildings do not have 802.11ac service.
 OIT continues to upgrade the remaining buildings to add suport for 802.11ac, and expects that work to be completed in 2020.

 802.11ac service operates in the 5 Ghz frequency range (the same range used by 802.11a and one of the same ranges used by 802.11n).